11 golf books every golfer should read

-Whether you are hoping for the next thing to help your game, want to read an exceptional retelling of true events or simply want an enjoyable story, then take a look at this list - we guarantee there's something on it you'll want to get stuck in to.
+Whether you are hoping for the next thing to help your game, want to read an exceptional retelling of true events or simply want an enjoyable story, then take a look at this list of the best golf books – we guarantee there's something on it you'll want to get stuck in to.

 Harvey Penick's Little Red Book: Lessons and Teachings from a Lifetime in Golf - Harvey Penick with Bud Shrake

-If you're going to pick one instruction book to read about golf, this is it.
+If you're going to pick one golf instruction book to read, this is it.
 There's a reason it's the bestselling golf instruction book of all time, and is full of brilliant, simple-sounding advice from a man Sports Illustrated described as 'Socrates of the golf world'.

 RRP: £17 - BUY NOW

 Golf Is Not a Game of Perfect - Bob Rotella

 Well known mental coach Dr Bob Rotella is the man behind this inciteful book, which combines real life examples with his observations to help every kind of golfer improve the mental side of their game.

 The Bogey Man: A Month on the PGA Tour - George Plimpton